dceejay/RedMap/README.md

 You can then add a new WMS Base layer by injecting a message like

     msg.payload.command.map = {
-        name: "Local WMS",
+        "name": "Local WMS",
-        url: 'http://localhost:1880/cgi-bin/mapserv',   // we will serve the tiles from this node locally.
+        "url": "http://localhost:1880/cgi-bin/mapserv",   // we will serve the tiles from this node locally.
-        opt: {
+        "opt": {
-            layers: 'gb',                               // specifies a layer in your map file
+            "layers": "gb",                               // specifies a layer in your map file "format": "image/png",
-            format: 'image/png',
-            transparent: true,
+            "transparent": true,
-            attribution: "© Ordnance Survey, UK"
+            "attribution": "© Ordnance Survey, UK"
         },
-        wms: true                                       // set to true for WMS type mapserver }
+        "wms": true                                       // set to true for WMS type mapserver }